 Deciding what the mission of your app is then easier to find by choosing one of those categories.

 Mobile vs Desktop

 A mobile application is not a desktop application.
-The work space is completely different and so is the location of tools.
+The workspace is completely different and so is the location of tools.
 Try comparing one of your desktop applications like your email software to what you use to send emails on your mobile gadget.

 On a desktop application, you will always locate the controls at the top of your screen and the actual content at the bottom.

 On mobile applications, the reverse is being applied with the content always shown first and the controls at the bottom.
-Frédéric made a smart comment about how most important controls should always be easy of reach with your thumb.
+Frédéric made a smart comment about how the most important controls should always be easy to reach with your thumb.
 Any action that needs to be triggered by using another finger than your thumb makes you hide the whole screen for a second.

-He mentioned how the url textbox in Windows Phone 7.5 was moved to the bottom of the screen and it totally makes sense with that idea.
+He mentioned how the URL textbox in Windows Phone 7.5 was moved to the bottom of the screen and it totally makes sense with that idea.

 Keeping your user at ease

-You might want to get the user to use your application in different ways like tilting the screen to control a race car’s directions or shaking the phone to refresh the screen but some users can be reluctant so always prepare a back-up solution with single touch controls.
+You might want to get the user to use your application in different ways like tilting the screen to control a race car’s directions or shaking the phone to refresh the screen but some users can be reluctant so always prepare a backup solution with single touch controls.

 Also, if you’re going to use some more advanced functions for your application, do some research on what’s been done with that function in other well-known apps so that it still makes sense in your user experience.